frequent/multiview/README.md

 6. Please note:
  - The plugin currently **ONLY SUPPORTS FIXED TOOLBARS**.
 I'm working to change this, but so far the CSS has been tricky...
+ - If you are using global toolbars, you can **ONLY** load external pages into a panel.
+Loading internal pages currently does not work.
  - There are **3 layout modes**: >768px = splitscreen, >468 = popover, <468 = fullscreen.
 These are settable options now.
  - in **fullscreen-mode**, all popovers are changed to **fullsize JQM pages**, opening a popover in fullscreen pop-transition a regular JQM page.
  - **Overthrow** is only used for popovers in splitview and popver mode.